Durant leads Warriors to 3-0 lead over mourning Spurs - Philly

 Golden State closed the first half on a 20-9 run to eliminate a five-point deficit and take a 52-46 lead.
 Durant had 17 points in the first half to counter 10 points each from Gay and Parker.

-The Warriors led by double figures despite opening 1 for 14 on 3-pointers.
+The Warriors opened 1 for 14 on 3-pointers.
 Golden State finished 10 for 32 on 3s.

-Shaun Livingston added 16 points for Golden State, who had six players in double figures.
+"Well, when the 3s are not going, we've just got to continue moving the ball and getting open looks," Thompson said.
+"But if we're getting open looks, they're eventually going to fall, and we rely on our defense when we're not making shots.
+Our defense can be a constant for us, shouldn't always dictate how hard you play."

+Green added 10 points, six rebounds, seven assists and four blocked shots.

 TIP-INS

 Warriors: Durant rolled his ankle at midcourt with about 4 1/2 minutes remaining but rose on his own after remaining on the court for less than a minute.
-Durant appeared fine as he exited for the bench with Golden State up by 15 points. .
+Kerr said Durant and Shaun Livingston, who also rolled his ankle moments later, are both fine and will play in Game 4.. .
 Warriors G Stephen Curry did not play but sat behind the team's bench as he continues to rehabilitate a sprained knee.
-Curry is expected to return for the second round, if the Warriors advance. .
+Curry is expected to return for the second round, if the Warriors advance. ...
 McGee started after being listed as questionable with a bruised left quadriceps.
 He had six points and four rebounds in 15 minutes.